| AHRC | British Academy | DfID | English Heritage | European Commission | ESRC | IDRC | Leverhulme Trust | NERC | RSA | SNSF |

 Research on Olympic cities and those hosting sport mega-events has tended to address national identity-making, media representation (often with respect to the narratives of city/nation promoting tourism and investment), and associated landscapes of urban regeneration/gentrification.
 There has been less academic emphasis on the informal economies that coalesce around such events, with even less of a focus on the relationship between sporting events and urban sexual landscapes.
 There exists a dearth of relevant scientific data on the sexual landscapes associated with the Olympics or more widely on the impact of large-scale sporting events on vulnerable sex working populations (an omission noted by Deering et al. 2012; Matheson and Finkel 2014).
 This project provided this data by completing the first funded academic study on the impact of the Olympics on sex workers.

-Healthy, Secure and Gender-Just Cities: Transnational perspectives on violence against women and girls (VAWG) in Rio de Janeiro and London (associated with Professor Cathy McIlwaine) 2017-2018
+Healthy, Secure and Gender-Just Cities: Transnational perspectives on violence against women and girls (VAWG) in Rio de Janeiro and London (Principal Investigator Professor Cathy McIlwaine) 2017-2018

 Brazil has long struggled with high levels of violence against women, with thousands killed and injured each year.
 In turn, many migrant women in the Brazilian diaspora also face high levels of gender-based violence.
 ‘Healthy, Secure and Gender-Just Cities: Transnational Perspectives on Violence Against Women and Girls (VAWG) in Rio de Janeiro and London’ sought to understand this endemic problem in relation to health, citizenship and justice across borders.
 Through a study of residents in Complexo da Maré, the largest favela in Rio de Janeiro, and migrants who form the Brazilian diaspora in London, the project mapped the current experiences of VAWG in both contexts as well as the current nature of and gaps in service provision for survivors.
 It also examined the ways that migration can maintain or reconfigure patterns of gender-based violence.
 Combining testimonies, small-scale survey work and service mapping as well as innovative participatory tools mobilised through focus groups and theatre workshops, the project helped provide new insights into the factors that underpin the perpetration of violence against women in Brazil and among its diaspora communities in the UK.